-Under the Trade Unions Act the trade union may be established by at least 10 eligible employees.
+Under the Trade Unions Act the trade union may be established by at least 10 eligible employees in the company.
 Once the trade union is registered, it becomes a legal person.
 Trade unions have the right to establish national federations and confederations.